OSHPark/ruby-api-client/README.md

     new_order = client.create_order
     ...

 All low level methods will call to Oshpark's servers.
-Refer to the documentation for more detailed information on each of the available methods.
+Refer to the [source documentation](http://www.rubydoc.info/github/OSHPark/ruby-api-client/master) for more detailed information on each of the available methods.

 ### High Level API